robinyUArizona/AML-Fraud-Detection/README.md

 - **Categorical Features:** Chi-squared tests were conducted to evaluate the relationship between categorical features and the target variable.
 The null hypothesis (no association between features) and the alternative hypothesis (association exists) were tested to assess feature importance and avoid redundancy.

-### Model Building and Evaluation
+### Models Cross-Validation, Tunning and Training
-Multiple machine learning models were built using classification algorithms, including Random Forest, AdaBoost, and XGBoost.
-Hyperparameter tuning was performed using grid search and cross-validation to optimize model performance.
+Multiple machine learning models were built using classification algorithms: Random Forest, AdaBoost, and XGBoost.
+These models were cross-validated (`StratifiedKFold`) amd  hyperparameter tuned using `GridSearchCV`, and then trained using training dataset to find the best hyperparemeters for each model.
+Now, each model was then configured with the best hyperparameters and finally trained using the training dataset.
+The trained models were then used to make predictions on both the training and test data.

-### Model Selection
+### Model Selection - choosing best model
-The best-performing models were selected based on accuracy, precision, recall, and F1-score metrics.
-The selected model was further tuned and validated on the test dataset.
+The previous trained models with best hyperparamters were evaluated based on accuracy, precision, recall, and F1-score metrics.
+For this project, `Recall` (True positive Rate), was chosen as the final evaluation metric since minimizing `false negatives` is crucial for detecting fraudulent transactions.
+The best model was selected based on its recall performance.

 ### Deployment
-The final model was containerized using Docker and deployed on AWS.
+The final model was containerized using Docker and deployed on AWS using GitHub CI/CD pipeline.
 The deployment process involved the following steps:

 **Notes**:
 Finally run the following command to test in local after buling prediction pipeline for web interface using FastAPI or streamlit